Patents

 Publication of Patent Applications

 The United States Patent and Trademark Office (USPTO) is required to publish pending utility and plant applications, other than reissue applications, under the eighteen-month publication provisions of the American Inventors Protection Act of 1999 (AIPA).
-Following publication, the application for patent is no longer held in confidence by the USPTO and any member of the public may request access to the entire file history of the application.
+Publication occurs after the expiration of an 18-month period following the earliest effective filing date or priority date claimed by an application.

 On filing of a plant or utility application, an applicant may request that the application not be published, but only if the invention has not been and will not be the subject of an application filed in a foreign country that requires publication 18 months after filing (or earlier claimed priority date) or under the Patent Cooperation Treaty.